 Gibeon Meteorite with Desert Patina from Namaland, Namibia, .5g

-This Gibeon meteorite fragment is from an old collection we acquired, exported from Namibia in the mid-90s.
+This Gibeon meteorite fragment specimen is from an old collection we acquired, exported from Namibia in the mid-90s, it has an almost heart-shape appearance with a rich desert patina.
 Includes specimen ID card and white foam collectors jar.

 Gibeon meteorites have been a longtime favorite of meteorite collectors, valued for their aesthetic sculptural regmaglypts, fine etched Widmanstätten pattern and rich natural desert patina.

 - Place of Fall/Find: Namaqualand (Namaland), Namib Desert, Namibia

 - Weight in Grams: .5g

 - Includes 2x3" Cotton Gift Box and Specimen ID card